The most interesting facts about Samoa, from jumping back and forth over the International Dateline to the origins of tattoos.

 6. In 1962, Western Samoa became completely independent, becoming the first Pacific island nation to do so.

 7. In 1997, Western Samoa changed its name to Samoa.
-The move caused some tension with American Samoa as the change implied Western Samoan authority over the Samoan archipelago.
+The move caused some tension in American Samoa as the change implied Western Samoan authority over the Samoan archipelago.

 8. More than a hundred star-shaped stone platforms have been discovered by archaeologists in Samoa.
 It is understood these platforms, known as ‘star mounds’, were used to trap wild pigeons, a hobby of matai (chiefs).

-9. Samoa is the world’s ninth most obese country with 77% of adults classified as overweight.
+9. Samoa is the world’s fifth most obese country among women and sixth among men.
+About 85% of adults are classified as overweight or obese.

 10. In 2009, Samoa became the first country in decades to officially switch from right- to left-side driving.
 The change was made to bring Samoa in line with Australia and New Zealand as it is cheaper to import cars from there than from right-side-driving countries such as the US or Europe.